Guidance for the pharmaceutical industry on applying for an authorisation to manufacture veterinary medicines.

 - ensure the finished product is labelled with:

 - any warnings required for safe handling of the product

-- ensure a representative sample of the finished veterinary medicine is retained and made available for testing upon request from the competent authority
+- ensure a representative sample of the finished product is retained and made available to us for testing upon request

-The record requirements are defined in the VMR.
+The record requirements are defined in the Veterinary Medicines Regulation.
 The records for each batch must include:

 - the name of the product

 - the date of manufacture, assembly or supply